 The unquoted equity investment in Asia Pacific that is not traded in an active market was classified as Level 3.
 The fair value of this investment is determined by using valuation techniques.
-The Group engaged an independent valuer to determine the fair value as at 31 December 2019.
+The Group engaged an independent valuer to determine the fair value as at 31 December 2020.
 The overall valuation approach used by the independent valuer was to first estimate the underlying equity value of the underlying entity using income and market approach, which will then be the input to the option-pricing model used to derive the value of the investment.
 The independent valuer also used assumptions that are based on market conditions existing at the end of reporting date.
 As the valuation techniques for this instrument is based on significant unobservable inputs, such instrument is classified as Level 3.

-The Singapore's quoted equity investment was classified as Level 3 as the trading of the investment continue to be suspended during the financial year 2019.
-A fair value loss has been recognised on the investment during the previous financial year as the investment is in a net liability position.
-There is no change in this Level 3 instrument.
+The Singapore's quoted equity investment was classified as Level 3 as the trading of the quoted equity investment continues to be suspended during the financial year.
+The investment has been fully impaired since its suspension in 2018.